Highway buses are the unsung heroes of long-distance travel in Japan, as long as you don’t mind a night of seated semi-sleep, that is.

 • Overnight buses save you a night’s accommodation.

-• It’s easier to take luggage with you, considering the new Shinkansen luggage rules
+• Traveling with luggage might be easier, considering the new Shinkansen luggage rules.

 • It can be a looong time seated on a bus.
 Not ideal if you’re looking to make the most of your time in a new country.

-• Tickets during peak times can be almost as expensive as trains, especially if you start going up in comfort levels.
+• Tickets during peak times can be almost as expensive as trains, especially if you want top-tier comfort levels.

-• It’s almost impossible to get some actual sleep on a night bus.
-Lights often come on at each stop, people shuffle/snore/sleep talk, and your body is definitely not in a good sleeping position.
+• It’s almost impossible to get some actual sleep on a night bus: lights often come on at each stop, people shuffle/snore/sleep talk, and even the comfiest seats can’t compare to a bed.

 • Traffic and delays give you less control over your arrival time.
-If you need to be somewhere at an exact time, it might be worth the extra cost of the train.
+If punctuality is important, it’s safer to splurge on the train.

 Suggested Activity